WebKit/Documentation/docs/Build & Debug/Logging.md

 ## Adding a new log channel

 Simply add a line to your framework's `Logging.h` header.
 Depending on how the accompanying `Logging.cpp` file is set up, you may need to add a parallel line there.
 That should be all you need.
 It is acceptable to have log channels in different frameworks with the same name - this is what `LOG_CHANNEL_PREFIX` is for.

+## JavaScriptCore and dataLog

+WebKit has another logging infrastructure `dataLog`.
+JavaScriptCore is mainly using it.
+To enable the JSC logging, set a environment variable or give a command switch to `jsc`.
+For example, `JSC_logGC=2` or `run-jsc --logGC=2`.
+Give `--debug` switch to `run-jsc` script if you build a debug build.

+Invoking `run-jsc --options` lists all options and possible values.
+On Windows, invoke `perl Tools/Scripts/run-jsc --options` or `WebKitBuild/Release/bin64/jsc.exe --options`.